Navigating Reverse Mortgage Calculators for Informed Decisions

-Prospective borrowers can choose the loan option they are most interested in based on actual loan charges for their location.
-If you are not interested, All Reverse will not aggressively contact you to try to “sell you” on a product you have determined is not right, as your private information is not asked for nor stored on our website.
+You can also choose the loan option they are most interested in based on actual loan charges, best for the long term, etc. If you are not interested, All Reverse will not aggressively contact you to try to “sell you” on a product you have determined is not right, as your private information is not asked for nor stored on our website.

 3. The Retirement Researcher (third-party) calculator

 This generic calculator requires borrowers to input many loan terms and their specific age and property information.
 It will also inform borrowers about HUD factors determining the amounts borrowers can receive before costs and other considerations.

 It does not compute the costs or interest rates; the borrower must know these to use this calculator.
 This calculator will allow borrowers to add parameters such as set aside amounts required for repairs or due to income or credit requirements.
 Still, it cannot tell you if you will need one or the amount if that becomes necessary.

 Again, the borrower must know that information to use this calculator properly.
 This calculator cannot show you the costs of any lender, so while it may help borrowers understand the basics of the programs, it will not allow them to shop for the loan and gives no information about programs other than the HUD HECM products.

 How does a free reverse mortgage calculator work?